sdatkinson/neural-amp-modeler/docs/active_learning_usage.md

 Ready-to-edit examples (Gain/Tone continuous 0–10, Boost switch Off/On) live in [`nam_full_configs/active_learning/`](../nam_full_configs/active_learning/):

-- `model.json` — `net.name = "ConcatLSTM"`, with architecture/loss/optimizer mirroring PANAMA's LSTM
+- `model.json` — `net.name = "ConcatLSTM"`, with architecture/loss mirroring PANAMA's LSTM
-  (3 layers, hidden_size 18, `train_burn_in`/`mask_first` 8192, pre-emph MRSTFT loss, lr 0.008).
+  (3 layers, hidden_size 18, `train_burn_in`/`mask_first` 8192, pre-emph MRSTFT loss).
 Its
   `params` block **must match** the params of the parametric production model you are capturing for.
-- `learning.json` — PANAMA's active-learning regime (`batch_size` 512, 50 epochs).
-The accelerator is
-  rewritten at runtime to `cuda → mps → cpu`, so it is device-agnostic.
+  The learning rate is sqrt-scaled to the batch size (≈0.005 at batch 20); the capture-app path sets it automatically, and this example carries a value matching its own `batch_size`.
+- `learning.json` — 150 epochs at `batch_size` 32. **Convergence note:** the ConcatLSTM proxy is a
+  tiny model on a tiny dataset, so what limits convergence is the *number of gradient updates*, not throughput.
+Size the batch for many steps per epoch (roughly `train_windows / 30`), **not** to fill
+  memory: a memory-filling batch collapses a round-0 set to a handful of steps per epoch and the model never fits.
+The capture-app runner (`al_runner.compute_al_batch_size`) does this automatically; if you edit this file by hand, keep `batch_size` small for a small set.
+The `val_dataloader.batch_size` is deliberately *larger* (memory-bounded, not step-bounded): validation does no backprop, and ESR is a ratio, so validation should run in as few batches as possible (ideally one) or `val_loss` — and the best-checkpoint pick — drifts with the batch count.
+The accelerator is rewritten at runtime to `cuda → mps → cpu`, so it is device-agnostic.
 Unlike PANAMA (which skips in-loop validation), our `train_ensemble` keeps validation on to pick the best checkpoint.
-With a small starter set, lower `batch_size`/disable `drop_last` so batches aren't all dropped.
 - `data.json` — a 10-setting starter set produced by the script below, used as the round-0 seed.

 ## Workflow